 Order of Color Application

 While you tattoo, it’s normal to wipe away excess ink.
 However, when you’re doing a color tattoo, wiping darker colors into an area that’s already filled with a lighter shade can stain it, since the skin is still open.
 If you drag dark blue ink over an area that you’ve just tattooed a light yellow color, the dark blue will stain the yellow.
 This is what makes a color look “muddy.”

 To avoid the “muddy” look, make sure to apply colors from darkest to lightest.
 If you wipe some yellow over dark blue or black, it won’t show up because the darker color will overpower the lighter pigment.

 If you’re using the same needle for multiple ink colors, make sure to clean out the needle in your water between each color.
 Use two rinsing cups.

 White is such a light color that any water left in the cartridge after rinsing the needle will dilute it and make it hard to see in the skin.
-To make sure the white ink turns out bright, it’s best to use a new cartridge.
+To make sure the white ink turns out bright, it’s best to put a new cartridge in your tattoo machine.

 If you have a specific color in mind but don’t have that ink color from a supplier on hand, you can mix the color on your own.